Thursday, April 12, 2018

 Let God be the potter.
 I hope you will be the clay.
 You are a work of art!

-In 2012, going into my senior year of high school, I had the opportunity to serve, teach, and love in Kenya, Africa.
+About 4 years ago, I went on mission trip to Kenya, Africa, not knowing that place was going to change my life.
 One of my favorite memories was walking through the towns and villages, admiring the children.
-When they saw a ‘mzungu’ (white person) they giggled and shouted.
+When they saw a ‘mzungu’(white person) they giggled and shouted.
 Some would run toward me with excitement, and others would hide from the sight of a foreigner.
 Those who weren’t afraid would grab my hands so eagerly, as though we had been friends forever.
-It was easy for me to fall in love with them and their country.
-My heart had found its joy, as I served the beautiful people the world calls “poor” but who seemed so rich in love to me.
+The people and children made it so easy to fall in love with them and their country.